DarkOriole4/PIL_GraphicsEngine/README.md

 - `draw_line(arr, start_coors, end_coors, color)` will draw a line given a startpoint, endpoint and color.
 At this moment in time lines don't have any thickness (they have a constant thickness of 1px).

 **Important!** *in order for this function to run on the GPU, it requires the image to be an array for the input.
-Then it needs to be converted back to an image*
+Then it needs to be converted back to an image.*
+**This is already done by default**

 arr: *the img object converted to an array*